 Network audio players bring together two seemingly disparate elements: Hi-fi sound and music streaming.
 Traditional hi-fi systems are not Wi-Fi-enabled and cannot play many digital formats.
-They were designed to reproduce audio from CDs and records, for years the go-to formats for music appreciation.
+They were designed to reproduce audio from CDs and records, for years the go-to formats for audiophiles.

-Then came digital audio files.
-They were easy to download and stream but offered inferior sound quality, making them poor choices for audiophiles.
-After all, why invest in great speakers if you aren’t going to play quality audio n them?
+Then came digital audio.
+It was easy to download and stream but offered inferior sound quality, making it a poor choice for music lovers.
+After all, why invest in great speakers if you aren’t going to play quality audio on them?
 Recently, however, things have changed.
 Lossless digital audio formats make it possible to stream CD-quality content and higher.
 If you have a traditional audio system, the gateway to this world of music in hi-fi sound quality is the network audio player.

 Hi-fi music streaming with network audio players